 If your landlord gets your Housing Benefit directly

-Your landlord may be asked to repay the money if they are responsible for the overpayment.
-However, if the overpayment was your fault, you may have to repay it.
+We will ask your landlord to repay the money if they are responsible for the overpayment.
+If you’re responsible for the overpayment, you may have to repay it.

-If you still receive Housing Benefit, the regular amount you get will be reduced until you’ve paid back the money.
+If you still receive Housing Benefit, we will reduce the regular amount you get until the money is paid back.
 We can also help you arrange a payment plan.

 - use a self-service payment kiosk to make a debit or credit card payment at your local Customer Service Centre